francescopiocirillo/event-manager-flutter-app/README.md

 🧠 Development Process
 ----------------------

-> 👨‍💻 A collaborative 3-month mobile development project, built in an agile academic setting with weekly reviews and iterative development.
+> 👨‍💻 A collaborative, iterative project developed over 3 months by 2 students in a university mobile development course.

-* ✅ Requirements definition and user flow design
+* 📋 Wireframe design and UI planning

-* 🧩 Creation of detailed wireframes to map page interactions
+* 🔄 Agile-style development using Git

-* ⚙️ Implementation of Flutter UI and local database logic
+* 🗃️ Data modeling for events, tasks, and profiles

-* 📊 Integration of dynamic statistics views
+* ⚙️ Integration of SQLite and local state management

-* 🧪 Manual testing on both Android and iOS simulators
+* 📱 Manual testing across Android and iOS emulators

 * * *